 Is ketamine physically or psychologically addictive?
 According to its drug classification, ketamine has a low risk for physical dependence and a high risk for psychological dependence.
 Long-term use increases the likelihood that someone will face an addiction.
 Using ketamine recreationally also increases the risk of developing a ketamine addiction.

 Prolonged use can increase your tolerance for ketamine.
-This means you might start taking more or take it more frequently to avoid withdrawal symptoms like:
+This means you might start taking more or take it more frequently to get the same effect.
+Having a dependence on ketamine can lead to withdrawal symptoms like:

 - Ketamine Withdrawal Symptoms

 Loss of appetite

 If you are living with a ketamine addiction, you don’t have to face it alone.
 Treatment is just a phone call away at The Recovery Village Palm Beach at Baptist Health.
 Call today to discover the options available.

 CESAR University of Maryland.
 “Ketamine.”
 Accessed October 21, 2019.